algolia/color-extractor/README.md

 ***A blog post describing this experiment can be found [here](https://blog.algolia.com/how-we-handled-color-identification/).***

+> Note: this project is released as-is, and is no longer maintained by us,
+> however feel free to edit the code and use as you see fit.

 ## Installation

 The script and the library are currently targeting python 3 and won't work with